The Atomic Kid: Production

 The film's screenplay is based on a story by Blake Edwards.

-Rooney's character "Blix" Waterberry wanders into an atomic test site, and, as one reviewer describes, "Mannequins are depicted sitting around the dinner table in front of their plastic meal, awaiting the predetermined bomb drop ...
+Mickey Rooney's character Barnaby "Blix" Waterberry wanders into an atomic test site, and, as one reviewer describes, "Mannequins are depicted sitting around the dinner table in front of their plastic meal, awaiting the predetermined bomb drop ...
 Rooney remains with the mannequin family and discovers at the last minute that an atomic bomb will be detonated over his head.
 In a deliberately humorous scene, Rooney frantically tries to find a place to hide from the approaching explosion, only to close his eyes and stick his fingers in his ears as the bomb goes off".

-Nurse Audrey Nelson (Elaine Devry), who marries "Blix" at the end, is the only female character in the film's opening credits and promotional posters, where she is billed as "Elaine Davis".
-At the time The Atomic Kid was being filmed, Devry/Davis was married to Mickey Rooney in real life.
+Nurse Audrey Nelson (Elaine Devry), who marries "Blix" at the end, is the only female character in the film's opening credits and promotional posters, where she is billed as Elaine Davis.
+At the time The Atomic Kid was being filmed, Devry/Davis was married to Rooney in real life.